armadsen/help.aetherlog.com/docs/lotw/exportp12fromtqsl.md

 After you request an LoTW certificate, you receive a .tq6 file from the ARRL.
 This file can only be imported into the same program that was used to request it.
 Often, Aether users request a certificate with TQSL, then try to import the .tq6 file they receive into Aether, which doesn't work.
 The solution is to export a .p12 file from TQSL, then import _that_ into Aether.
 This page explains how to do this.

-Note that this process works the reverse way to.
+Note that this process works the reverse way too.
 It is possible to export a .p12 file from Aether and import it into TQSL (or Aether on another computer), as well.

 ## Export .p12 From TQSL